Biodynamic Massage

 What could I expect?

-Biodynamic Massage uses a number of different techniques.
-Some to allow softness and relieve tension; others may help with feelings of anxiety of overwhelm and allow you to feel held and supported; some may help you be more in touch with feelings or emotions; others may invite a sense of aliveness, expansion or vibrancy.
+Some techniques I use allow softness and relieve tension; others may help with feelings of anxiety of overwhelm and allow you to feel held and supported; some may help you be more in touch with feelings or emotions; others may invite a sense of aliveness, expansion or vibrancy.
 No two sessions are the same.

 Biodynamic Massage is a gentle form of touch.
 When we meet resistance, tension, or the body’s ‘armouring’, as it is sometimes called, we are very respectful of how the body has been protecting itself.
 It may be an armouring that has been in place for many years.
 Biodynamic Massage brings us in to contact with these armoured parts of ourselves and, in time, they may begin to soften.
-I use a variety of forms of touch - some are deeper and some are lighter.
-I am guided by you, and aim to meet you in a contactful way using a level of pressure that helps you feel met - this varies for each person.

 Why do you use a stethoscope?